"I love Dutch work culture - they are all about getting the job done."

 “When I was diagnosed I was very frustrated for two or three months.
 I did not understand what was happening and thought my legs were going to be amputated.
 Then I learned how to manage the condition.”

-Chayan joined Wittenborg University of Applied Sciences in 2016 and is about to enter Phase 3 of the IBA in Marketing & Communication programme.
+Chayan joined WUAS in 2016 and is about to enter Phase 3 of the IBA in Marketing & Communication programme.
 He had another setback three weeks ago when his sister, with whom he had a close bond, died unexpectedly and he missed out on exams.
 He still gets emotional talking about that period.

 He enjoys studying in the Netherlands and is intent on opening a hotel in Amsterdam after his studies.
 “My family has three hotels in India.”
 Does that mean he had a spoilt upbringing?
 “No, not at all.
 My family built their business from nothing, so I know good as well as bad times, as well as what it means to be hard working.